scientific-python/cookie/docs/pages/principles/deisgn.md

 analysis tools can't tell you if you forget a step, the API doesn't statically "know" that `.prepare()` is required, for example.
 Tab completion tells you that `.plot()` is valid immediately.
-The underlying problem is that `Data` has a changing state, and not all operations are valid in all possible states.
+The underlying problem is that `Data` has a implicit changing state, and not all operations are valid in all possible states.

 One alternative replace `Data` with multiple immutable classes representing the state at each step.